Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

 AreaSearch's latest postcode level ATO data for financial year 2023 shows Merriwa's median income among taxpayers is $41,343.
-The average income is $58,515.
-This is below the national average.
-Rest of NSW has a median income of $52,390 and an average of $65,215.
-By September 2025, based on Wage Price Index growth of 8.86%, Merriwa's estimated median income will be approximately $45,006 and the average will be around $63,699.
-Census data indicates household, family, and personal incomes in Merriwa fall between the 10th and 13th percentiles nationally.
-In terms of income distribution, 27.7% of Merriwa residents earn between $1,500 and $2,999 annually (520 individuals), which is similar to the broader area where this cohort represents 29.9%.
+The average income in the suburb is $58,515.
+Both figures are below the national averages.
+Regional NSW has a median income of $52,390 and an average of $65,215.
+Based on Wage Price Index growth since financial year 2023, current estimates for Merriwa's median income would be approximately $45,006 by September 2025, with the average estimated at $63,699.
+Census data indicates that household, family and personal incomes in Merriwa fall between the 10th and 13th percentiles nationally.
+Income distribution shows that 27.7% of individuals in Merriwa earn between $1,500 - $2,999 annually, aligning with the broader area where this cohort represents 29.9%.
 Despite modest housing costs allowing for 88.0% income retention, total disposable income ranks at just the 18th percentile nationally.

 Frequently Asked Questions - Income